clebert/batis/README.md

 ## Introduction

-Even though React Hooks are actually a constrained solution for using state and side effects in functional stateless components, they have proven to be very elegant in their design.
-I wanted to use this kind of reactive programming in areas other than web UI development, so I wrote Batis.
+Even though React Hooks are actually a constrained solution for using state and managing side effects in functional stateless components, they have proven to be very elegant in their design.
+I wanted to use this kind of reactive programming in areas other than React development, so I wrote Batis.

 Batis essentially revolves around the concept of a Hook and its host.
-A Hook is comparable to a biological virus.
-A virus is dependent on a host cell because it has no metabolism of its own.
-So, in a figurative sense, a host is also needed to make use of a functional stateless Hook.
-A host manages the state and effects of a Hook and notifies of asynchronous state changes that should result in another run.
+Running a functional stateless Hook requires a host that manages the state and effects and reports asynchronous state changes that should result in a new run.

 ## Getting started